michael105/slterm/README.md

 ##### Features

    * Lessmode: scroll around with less like keybindings
-   * Hit shift+backspace: enter 'lessmode', and scroll back to the line the last command has been entered in the shell
+   * shift+backspace: enter 'lessmode', and scroll
+      back to the line the last command has been entered in the shell
 	* Retmarks: Tab/Backspace to jump in lessmode to the locations of entered commands
    * Scrollmarks: Set bookmarks to scroll back and forward